 Arrange for and supervise activities of direct employees of BCCKOP, and

-Monitor and manage all activities of contractors and vendors, including BCCKOP Subcontractors, required to perform BCCKOP'S obligations under this Agreement.
+Monitor and manage all activities of contractors and vendors, including BCCKOP Subcontractors required to perform BCCKOP's obligations under this Agreement.

 4.2 Personnel

 BCCKOP shall hire such personnel as may be required to manage and operate the Facility.
 It shall be the responsibility of BCCKOP to hire, compensate, direct the method and manner of performance of their work, train, discipline and, when appropriate, discharge, all direct employees, contract personnel, and Subcontractors of BCCKOP utilized in the operation of the Facility.
 The number of employees, whether direct or contract, used by BCCKOP in conducting operations hereunder, their selection, and the hours of labor and the compensation for services performed, shall be as determined by BCCKOP to fulfill its obligation under this Agreement.
 BCCKOP shall be responsible for withholding and payment of all federal, state, and local taxes customarily deducted from payroll for its direct employees working on the Facility.